Mohammed-Fazil/centralized-config/README.md

 environment=QA
 ```

-Use the service folder for properties that belong specifically to one service.
+Use the service folder for properties specific to one service.

 Example: